Fatehpur district: Roadways

 Fatehpur is connected to other parts of Uttar Pradesh and India by national and state highways.
 The National Highway 19 (NH19) passes through Fatehpur.
 There are frequent buses to Kanpur, Prayagraj, Banda, and Lucknow.

 Railways

 Fatehpur is on the Howrah-Delhi train route between Prayagraj and Kanpur.
 Fatehpur Station is on the main route of New Delhi-Howrah.
 It has the longest platform of any station on the route from Howrah to Delhi.

-On 10 July 2011, a derailment near Malwan killed seventy passengers and injured more than 300.
+On 10 July 2011, a Kalka Mail derailed near Malwan killed seventy passengers and injured more than 300.

 Air

-The nearest airport is Kanpur Airport which is 69.6 km from Fatehpur.
+The nearest airport is Kanpur Airport which is 70 km from Fatehpur.
 It is also accessible from Prayagraj Airport which is 124 km from Fatehpur.